 3. Social Media Communications

-When I did my MBA, we studied old-school communications skills such as letter writing and presenting.
+When I did my MBA, we studied old-school communication skills such as letter writing and presenting.
 Our training was about addressing a small “insider” audience.
 Social media has blown that exclusive model to smithereens.
-CEOs are widely mistrusted.
-But corporate executives now have a potential online audience of millions of everyday people.
+CEOs are widely mistrusted, but at the same time, corporate executives now have a potential online audience of millions of everyday people.
 How the CEO communicates with the public generates the word-of-mouth that shapes the company’s image and wins trust.
 The new “Disruptors’ MBA” should prepare leaders to communicate through Twitter, Facebook and YouTube in an informal, authentic and timely manner, both in good times and in bad.

-Robotics is expanding off the factory floor and into our everyday lives. iRobot’s ROOMBA robot vacuum cleaner and a recently opened Nagasaki hotel — the Hen-na Hotel (“Weird Hotel”), featuring a robot receptionist, luggage porter and cloakroom attendants — exemplify this trend.
-I expect robots to start playing an expanding role in health care/elderly care next.
-The new “Disruptors’ MBA” should equip leaders to use robots as a key component of the organization by incorporating them into the workforces they lead.
+Robotics is expanding off the factory floor and into our everyday lives. iRobot’s ROOMBA robot vacuum cleaner and a recently opened Nagasaki hotel — the Hen-na Hotel (“Weird Hotel”), featuring robot receptionists, luggage porters, and cloakroom attendants — exemplify this trend.
+I expect robots to soon start playing an expanding role in health and elderly care.
+The new “Disruptors’ MBA” should equip leaders to use robots as a key component of their organization by incorporating them into the workforce they lead.

-There are plenty of other areas that the new “Disruptors’ MBA” will also need to cover: These range from the internet of things, augmented/virtual reality and design (user experience, user interface) through to regenerative medicine, DNA editing and clean energy.
+There are plenty of other areas that the new “Disruptors’ MBA” could cover, from the internet of things to augmented/virtual reality and design (user experience, user interface) through to regenerative medicine — even DNA editing and clean energy.

-But the new “Disruptors’ MBA” won’t just have a new curriculum; it will have a new delivery mechanism too.
-I define that mechanism by what it does NOT have.
+A “Disruptors’ MBA” wouldn’t just have a new curriculum.
+It would have a new delivery mechanism.
+I define that mechanism by what it would NOT have.

-No textbooks: Who needs textbooks, when there’s so much information available on the internet anyway?
+No textbooks: Who needs textbooks when there’s so much information available on the internet?
 From TED talks to World Economic Forum panel discussions, high-quality materials abound in cyberspace.